roboneurolibre/QC-imaging-demographics/paper.md

 # Basic demographic breakdown

-We aimed to visualize how imaging studies are distributed across age groups to understand which populations are most represented and why certain age groups are commonly studied.
-To achieve this, we categorized studies based on the average age of the participants and plotted the results in a histogram.
+We aimed to visualize how imaging studies are distributed across age groups in order to understand which populations are most represented, and why certain age groups are commonly studied.
+To do this, we categorized studies based on the average age of the participants and display the results as a histogram.

-On the right, in gray, are studies that failed to report participant ages or only provided limited information, such as an age range.
-Using the drop down menu, you can choose whether the histogram displays the number of studies within each age bin or the total number of participants in those studies.
+On the right side of the plot, in gray, are studies that did not report participant age or only provided limited information, such as an age range.
+Using the dropdown menu, users can choose whether the histogram displays the number of studies with participants with an average age falling within a given age range or the total number of participants.

-Both counting methods are similarly limited.
-Binning by average age removes details about the age distribution within each study, which may lead to a misleading representation.
-However, since most studies do not provide comprehensive demographic breakdowns, this visualization offers the best possible insight given the available data.
+Both counting methods share a key limitation: grouping studies by average age masks the actual distribution of ages within each study, which can lead to a misleading picture of participant demographics.
+However, because most studies do not provide detailed age breakdowns, this visualization offers the best possible insight given the available data.

 ## Figure 4